 **Updated July 22, 2021 to include most recent data**

-For our assessment of Orlando tap water, we aggregated water quality test data from the Orlando Utilities Commission, the water provider for Orlando, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Orlando are optimized with these issues in mind.
+To assess Orlando drinking water quality, we aggregated water quality test data from the Orlando Utilities Commission, Orange County Utilities Department, the U.S. Environmental Protection Agency (EPA), and the US Geological Survey.
+We cross referenced these data with toxicity studies in scientific and medical literature, as well as regulatory guidelines.
+The water filters that our Orlando-area customers use are optimized with these drinking water quality issues in mind.

 Source Of Orlando Drinking Water

 Orlando drinking water comes from an underground freshwater reservoir known as the Floridan Aquifer.
 It is primarily fed through rainwater filtered through hundreds of feet of sand and rock in a natural filtering process.
 The Orlando Utilities Commission operates seven water treatment plants, which draws up the water from the aquifer and treats it before distributing to customers.
 The Orange County Utilities services customers from 3 regional water facilities and 8 remote facilities.
 The water is distributed through 1,931 miles of water mains throughout the 451 square mile service area.

 What Are The Major Concerns in Orlando’s Drinking Water?

 Contaminants of concern in Orlando’s drinking water include Lead, Disinfection Byproducts, Arsenic, and PFAS.